Great Lakes Research Center: An Investment in the State, the Nation and the World's Freshwater Resources

 Such an investment relies on Michigan Tech's reputation for quality, which is due to the excellence of its faculty and staff, Mroz added.
 In particular, he cited the efforts of Kerfoot and Professor Emeritus Robert Baillod for their work to make the center a reality.

-The center was designed by FTC&H of Grand Rapids.
-It will include aquatic laboratories, a hydraulics lab, coastal research instrumentation, boathouse facilities, offices and conference rooms, providing a home at Michigan Tech for interdisciplinary research and education related to the Great Lakes.
+The center will include aquatic laboratories, a hydraulics lab, coastal research instrumentation, boathouse facilities, offices and conference rooms--all of it providing a home at Michigan Tech for interdisciplinary research and education related to the Great Lakes.
 It will also house a research and educational partnership between Michigan Tech and the US Army Corps of Engineers' Research and Development Center Environmental Laboratory in Vicksburg, Miss.
 The Vicksburg lab is the Corps of Engineers' water resources research facility.

-Construction is expected to be completed in about 18 to 24 months under the direction of general contractor Granger Construction Company, of Lansing.
+Construction is expected to be completed in about 18 to 24 months under the direction of general contractor Granger Construction Co., of Lansing.